Blogpost

 Step 5 - Install dependencies

-Now that we have defined all tasks to install the dependencies, let’s execute all tasks by clicking the “run” button.
+Now that we have defined all actions to install the dependencies, let’s execute all actions by clicking the “run” button.

 REMARK: Dont forget to add the necessary variables like DB_USERNAME & DB_PASSWORD to the Python stack item variables.